Hendrik Wyermars

-Hendrik Wyermars (early June 1685 – 27 September 1757) was a Dutch radical Enlightenment thinker from Amsterdam who in 1710 published a philosophical book defending the eternity of the world and rejecting the literal version of the Creation story from the book of Genesis.
-For contradicting fundamental Christian doctrine the book was condemned by the local church authorities and the author subsequently jailed for 15 years in the Amsterdam Rasphuis.
+Hendrik Wyermars (early June 1685 – 27 September 1757) was a Dutch radical Enlightenment thinker from Amsterdam who in 1710 published a philosophical book defending the eternity of the world and rejecting the literal version of the Creation story from the Book of Genesis.
+For contradicting fundamental Christian doctrine the book was condemned by the local church authorities and Wyermars was subsequently jailed for 15 years in the Amsterdam Rasphuis.
 He was considered an adherent of Spinozism, proclaiming atheist and materialist views.

 Life and trial

 Hendrik Wyermars was baptized in Amsterdam on 9 June 1685.
 His father was Willem Wyermars, who from 1684 until his death in 1691 worked as a peat transporter.
 He married in 1684.

-Wyermars received no higher education.
+Hendrik received no higher education.
 He knew no Latin and only read books in Dutch.
 At the time of his arrest in 1710 he was a clerk at a merchant's office.
-But he was widely read, particularly in the radical philosophical literature of the time.
+Still, he was widely read, particularly in the radical philosophical literature of the time.
 Though largely self-taught, he had free-thinking friends who inspired him.
-The most important of these was Antony van Dalen (1644-1715), a theologian who earned a living as a painter and teacher and who had adopted a Spinozistic worldview.
+The most important of these was Antony van Dalen (1644–1715), a theologian who earned a living as a painter and teacher and who had adopted a Spinozistic worldview.
 Van Dalen thus acted as a philosophical mentor to Wyermars.